-Our cash, cash equivalents and investment securities consist of cash, money market accounts and short-term debt securities.
+Our cash, cash equivalents and investment securities consist of cash held in readily available checking and money market accounts and short-term debt securities.
 We are exposed to market risk related to fluctuations in interest rates and market prices.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of United States interest rates.
 However, because of the short-term nature of the instruments in our portfolio, a sudden change in market interest rates would not be expected to have a material impact on our financial condition or results of operations.